 From the Idle screen, press [●] and select Settings → Set Connectivity → Bluetooth → Activation.
-Choose Off or On, as required, then press <Save> or [●].
+Choose Off or On, as required, then press [●] or <Select>.

-Note: Turn off Bluetooth when it is not required to save battery life and in situations where Bluetooth use is prohibited.
+Note: To save battery life, turn Bluetooth off when it is not in use.
+Also turn it off in situations where use is prohibited, such as on airplanes.